Power-generation enhancements and upstream flow properties of turbines in unsteady inflow conditions: Introduction

-In particular, the deceleration of the upstream flow approaching a wind turbine, or induction, affects the operation and power output of a turbine.
-This induction effect dictates the flow and loading conditions encountered by the blades of a turbine and is directly related to the turbine's thrust force and efficiency \citep{betz_maximum_1920}.
+The 1D axial momentum theory of Betz also asserts that the deceleration of the upstream flow approaching a wind turbine, or induction, is coupled with the operation and power output of a turbine.
+This induction effect dictates the flow and loading conditions encountered by the blades of a turbine and is directly related to the turbine's thrust force and efficiency.
 The induction zone, defined roughly as the region in which the flow velocity along the turbine's centerline is below 95\% of the free-stream velocity, extends at least two turbine diameters upstream of the turbine itself \citep{medici_upstream_2011}.
 These reduced velocities can thus bias tower-based estimates of the true wind speed by anemometers and LiDAR systems \cite[e.g.][]{larsen_full-scale_2014,howard_upwind_2016,simley_characterization_2016,borraccino_wind_2017,mann_how_2018}.
-For floating turbines, the coupling between incident wind conditions, blade-pitch control systems, and turbine thrust can yield negatively damped (i.e.\ unstable) streamwise surge oscillations that increase fatigue loading on the turbine blades \citep{larsen_method_2007,jonkman_influence_2008,lopez-queija_review_2022}.
-It is therefore necessary to consider the effects of turbine motions and unsteady inflow conditions on turbine induction.
+For floating turbines, the coupling between incident wind conditions, blade-pitch control systems, and turbine thrust can also yield negatively damped (i.e.\ unstable) streamwise surge oscillations that increase fatigue loading on the turbine blades \citep{larsen_method_2007,jonkman_influence_2008,lopez-queija_review_2022}.
+It is therefore instructive for turbine modeling and control to quantify the coupling between unsteady streamwise flow conditions, the dynamics of the turbine, and the flow properties in the upstream induction region.